KYLChiu/sporkfish/README.md

 ## Usage

-To quickly set up the environment, you can use the dockerfile
+To quickly set up the environment, you can use the docker.
+From a terminal in the root directory:

 ```
 docker build -t sporkfish-devenv .